M-Wr/Docker-Laravel/readme.txt

 1).
-Clone down the repo:
-  git clone https://github.com/M-Wr/Docker-Laravel.git
+Clone down and cd into the repo: git clone https://github.com/M-Wr/Docker-Laravel.git cd Docker-Laravel

 2).
-Get into the repo
-  cd Docker-Laravel

-3).
 Use the 'dev' branch:
   git checkout dev

-4).
+3).
 Build docker image:
   docker build -t the_image .

-5).
+4).
 Create a container using that image docker run -d -p 8000:8000 the_image